high-horse/gh-get/README.md

 ## Features

-- Download the latest release or a specific tag from a GitHub repository.
 - Optional cloning of a repository.
 - Lightweight and fast Go binary, no extra dependencies.
 - Cross-platform support (Linux, macOS, Windows).